 - Even on wet and windy nights, the ventilation is good

 - Includes a footprint for isolation

 - It is a bit heavier than other similar models

 - One buyer noted the zipper on the rainfly broke immediately

 MSR Hubba Hubba NX

 The main body of the Hubba Hubba NX is made of rip-stop nylon and mesh, while the rainfly and the floor are made of coated nylon.
-Plus, at its core, aluminum poles hold the tent together.
+Plus, at its core, aluminum poles hold it together.

-When it comes time to assemble this tent, you will appreciate the hub-and-pole system and the color-coded clips.
+When it comes time to assemble it, you will appreciate the hub-and-pole system and the color-coded clips.
 On top of this, it is a freestanding design which should only make the process easier.